2025 BHBS Schedule

 Cognition & Cardiometabolic Gut Health Connection Session

-Dr. Chin-Kun Wang, Chung Shan Medical University: The Improvement of Black Raspberry and Blueberries on Neurodegeneration and Dementia – A Clinical Trial
+Dr. Chin-Kun Wang, Chung Shan Medical University: The Improvement of Black Raspberry and Wild Blueberries on Neurodegeneration and Dementia – A Clinical Trial

 Di Xiao, Illinois Institute of Technology: Changes in Cognitive Performance, Gut Microbiome and Metabolism Following Strawberry Supplementation in At-Risk Middle-Aged Individuals